David Chiu

 $ code hwk1.c

 • The first command cd ~ changes your current-working-directory to your home directory.
-You should remember that ~ is a shortcut to your home directory, and now you won’t ever get “lost!”
+You should remember that ~ is a shortcut to your home directory!

-• The second command cd os-first changes your current-working-directory to the os-first directory that git should have cloned in the previous steps.
+• The second command cd os-first changes your current-working-directory to the os-first directory that git just cloned in the previous steps.

-• Finally, code hwk1.c opens a new file called hwk1.c.
+• Finally, code hwk1.c opens a new file called hwk1.c inside your VS code editor.

-6. Go back down to the terminal window to compile and run it:
+6. When you’re ready to compile and test, go back down to the terminal window to compile and run it:

 1